NRG948/JAdvent/README.md

 > &nbsp; `return 1234.5678;`<br />
 > `}`

+## Check out Example.java
+It is an example solution for a hypothetical day 0.
+It also highlights a few ways to use the reader.

 # The Reader class
 Notice that the parameter to the two solve methods is a **Reader**.
 This is a custom parser, to make pulling apart the puzzle input especially easy.
-Readers have 4 main method groups:
+Readers have numerous helper methods, which you can explore.
+But most fall into 4 main method groups:
 <dl>
 <dt><b>expect...</b><dt>
 <dd>Reads and returns the next ... whatever - int, word, N characters ... whatever.